BEFORE IT STARTS by THE LISBON WEDDING PHOTOGRAPHER

 Those moments before feeling the place, and the wedding photographer deciding what to do, are some sort of suffering.
 I enter into an uncontrolled panic.
 Not here, over it is not good, I do not like that light and today there is no way to do something good, etc, etc, etc…

-The good panics
+The good panics before start shooting

-But those panics are good panics.
+But those panics are good.
 They make me work and observe all around at such speed that neither the groom nor the bride notices the affliction of the wedding photographer, with his own doubts about photographing them, there.
 Immediately I am that singer panicking the moment before walking onto the stage and, when he does it, it is his live performance.

 That is what I want, in every session I am about to start, to become the best I have been able to do until that one.
 And that is an impossible desire to achieve if I do not have, before that, a disbelieving moment that will give me the notion of duty and responsibility before what I do, and I love so much, and, especially, the respect for my clients.